Embracing Authenticity: Navigating Thanksgiving with Gratitude and Boundaries

 Gratitude has become a buzzword.
 Research shows it supports mental health, but the nuance often gets lost.
 Gratitude works best when it’s genuine.
 When it’s pushed at the wrong time — “list three things you’re thankful for!” — it can actually highlight what’s missing instead of lifting your mood.

 If you’re grieving, struggling with anxiety, or simply overwhelmed, trying to “manufacture” gratitude might make you feel worse.
-It’s a little like being handed an empty plate at the Thanksgiving table and being told to enjoy the meal anyway.
+It’s like being handed an empty plate at the Thanksgiving table and being told to enjoy the meal anyway.

 Tiny Gratitudes Count, Too